shiming-chen/ViFR/README.md

 ## Visual Features Preprocessing

-In this step, you should run following commond to extract visual features of three datasets, for example:
+In this step, you should run the following commands to extract the visual features of three datasets:

 ```
 $ python preprocessing.py --dataset CUB --compression --device cuda:0
+$ python preprocessing.py --dataset SUN --compression --device cuda:0
+$ python preprocessing.py --dataset AWA2 --compression --device cuda:0
 ```
-If your storage is absolutely enough, you could remove the option of `--compression`.
-This will occupy 56GB space for AWA2, 22GB for SUN and 18GB for CUB, but can significantly reduce the data loading time when training models.
-In addition, extracting and loading visual features will use large memory (e.g., nearly 128GB for AWA2.
-You may need to add the space of your swap files/partitions (or virtual memory) if memory is not enough.
-Modifying the codes to implement visual feature extraction in the training loop is an alternative way.

 ## Training ViFR from Scratch
-We provide our parameters setting of conventional ZSL (CZSL) and generalized ZSL (GZSL) tasks in three datasets.
-You can run following commands to train the **ViFR** from scratch:
+In `./wandb_config`, we provide our parameters setting of conventional ZSL (CZSL) and generalized ZSL (GZSL) tasks for CUB, SUN, and AWA2.
+You can run the following commands to train the **ViFR** from scratch:

 ```
 $ python train_cub.py   # CUB
 $ python train_sun.py   # SUN
 $ python train_awa2.py  # AWA2
 ```
-**Note**: For SUN and AWA2, the parameters setting is different for CZSL and GZSL.
-Please load the corresponding setting when aiming at CZSL task.
+**Note**: Please load the corresponding setting when aiming at the CZSL task.

 ## Results
 We also provide trained models ([Google Drive]()) on three datasets.
-You can download these saved models and validate the results of our paper.
-Please refer the [test branch]() for testing codes and detail usage.
+You can download these `.pth` files and validate the results in our paper.
+Please refer to the [test branch]() for testing codes and usage.
-Results of our released models using various evaluation protocols on three datasets, both in the CZSL and GZSL settings.
+Following table shows the results of our released models using various evaluation protocols on three datasets, both in the CZSL and GZSL settings:

 **The input size of ResNet-101 is 224x224:**
 | Dataset | Acc(CZSL) | U(GZSL) | S(GZSL) | H(GZSL) |